 DLSU Mathematics and Statistics Seminar

-Organizers: R. Arcilla, N. Fortun, and D. Granario
+Organizers: R. Arcilla, N. Fortun, A. Lao, and D. Granario

 The DLSU Mathematics and Statistics Seminar is an online lecture series that began in Term 3 of AY 2023–2024 and runs for three to four sessions per term.
 The goal of the seminar is to introduce undergraduates to a broad spectrum of topics in mathematics, statistics, and related disciplines, with some talks being expository in nature.
 Speakers range from experienced researchers to promising undergraduates, and invitations reflect a commitment to diversity in research areas, institutions, gender, and background.